hello-nrfcloud/map/docs/tutorial/select-device.md

 # Select a device

-Click on the discs to view the data the devices have reported.
+Click the discs to view the data the devices have reported.

 Let's look at [this Thingy:91 X](#id:plumiped-placeman-confrier).